NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/quoFEM/FramePeriod.rst

    Two Story Steel Building

 What is unknown is the mass of the building.
 However from data collected the periods of the structure are determined to be 0.19052sec and 0.08887sec.
-For this exercise the unknown quantaties, m1 and m2, the mass of first and second floors to be used in the model will be considered our unknown variables.
+For this exercise the unknown quantities, m1 and m2, the mass of first and second floors to be used in the model will be considered our unknown variables.
 We will assume some bounds on these variables and provide initial estimates as shown in following table:

 .. csv-table::
    :header: "variable", "lower (k-in/sec^2)", "upper (k-in/sec^2)", "initial estimate (k-in/sec^2)"